Angular Signals: The Complete Guide from Beginner to Advanced

 - Learn Patterns: Master computed and effect

-- Refactor Gradually: Migrate performance-critical code
+- Refactor Gradually: Migrate performance-critical code first

 Resources